usmanovs/Salesforce-Interview-Handbook/questions/Alex.md

-> Briefly could you tell me about your recruiting experience? </p>
+> Briefly tell me about your recruiting experience? </p>

 I’ve been a recruiter at a large staffing agency for about 12 months; got into it after some experiences referring people into a job in my previous role - loved the feeling of being able to help someone find a job they love and decided to do it full time.